natalie-goodwin/Garden-Menu-App/README.md

 "# Garden-Menu-App"
 <p> This is an app I designed using JavaScript.
-I developed it using ES6 Classes to design a garden in the menu.  </p>
+I developed it using ES6 Classes to design a garden in the menu.
+I am currently adding new code.  </p>